 Design Online Tutorials

-A design is a concept of or proposal for an object, a process, or a system.
-Design refers to something that is or has been intentionally created by a thinking agent, though it is sometimes used to refer to the nature of something – its design.
+A design is the concept of or proposal for an object, process, or system.
+The word design refers to something that is or has been intentionally created by a thinking agent, and is sometimes used to refer to the inherent nature of something – its design.
 The verb to design expresses the process of developing a design.
-In some cases, the direct construction of an object without an explicit prior plan may also be considered to be a design (such as in some artwork and craftwork).
-A design is expected to have a purpose within a certain context, usually has to satisfy certain goals and constraints, and to take into account aesthetic, functional, economic, environmental or socio-political considerations.
-Typical examples of designs include architectural and engineering drawings, circuit diagrams, sewing patterns and less tangible artefacts such as business process models.
+In some cases, the direct construction of an object without an explicit prior plan may also be considered to be a design (such as in arts and crafts).
+A design is expected to have a purpose within a certain context, usually having to satisfy certain goals and constraints and to take into account aesthetic, functional, economic, environmental, or socio-political considerations.
+Traditional examples of designs include architectural and engineering drawings, circuit diagrams, sewing patterns, and less tangible artefacts such as business process models.

 Braun ABW30 wall clock designed by Dieter Rams and Dietrich Lubs (early 1980s)